You Think You Attract The Wrong Men, But You Don’t

 Wasting months on men who don’t want anything more than a casual relationship.

-Taking years to wait for a man to propose when he was never really going to.
+Taking years to wait for one person to propose when he was never really going to.

 And yes, it’s true.
 Loving and losing can hurt far more than never loving at all.

-And after all of those false starts and rejections and disappointments, it would be very easy to come to the conclusion that, dammit, you just seem to attract the “wrong” men.
+After all your false starts and rejections and disappointments, it would be very easy to come to the conclusion that, dammit, you just seem to attract the “wrong” men.

 Except it’s not true.